 My husband has been re-reading Lord of the Rings to our family this spring.
-We love J.R.R.
+Our family loves J.R.R.
 Tolkien.
 He was such a brilliant writer, and there are many, many times during the course of his story that my husband gets choked up even reading it.

 Whenever that happens, I cry, too.
-Our older children swallow back lumps in their throats, as well, while the little ones prick up their ears and puzzle over what part of the tale could have moved the rest of the family to tears.
+Our older children swallow back lumps in their throats, as well, while the little ones prick up their ears and puzzle over what part of the tale could have moved the rest of us to tears.

 One thing I appreciate about Tolkien is his grasp of language and his obvious love for poetry.
 Both The Hobbit and The Lord of the Rings are sprinkled liberally with rhymes, verses, and songs that Tolkien composed himself.
 My husband confesses to have skimmed past those parts when he devoured the books as a young boy, but he humors me by reading every word of them now with as lilting a cadence as he can muster.

 I’m certainly no Tolkien, but I share his love for poetry and have myself dabbled for years in composing original verses and songs.
 Since today is Mother’s Day, I thought now would be a fitting time to insert another of my own poems into a blog post.
-(If you’re not a fan of rhymed verse, you have my permission to skip to the end.)
+(If you can’t stand rhymed verse, you have my permission to skip to the end.)

 Why God Made Mothers